Andrée Chedid: Literary work

-Her best-known work is novel L'Autre which has been translated into many languages and tells of the rescue from an earthquake spilled by an ancient Egyptian.
+Her best-known work is the novel L'Autre which has been translated into many languages and tells of the rescue from an earthquake spilled by an ancient Egyptian.
 It was made into a movie in 1991 by Bernard Giraudeau under the title L'Autre.

 Andrée Chedid was also awarded the Grand Prize of the Société des Auteurs et Compositeurs Dramatiques, the Grand Prize of the Société des auteurs, compositeurs et éditeurs de musique (SACEM) in 1999 and the Prix Goncourt of poetry.

 Chedid has written twenty-three volumes of poetry, eighteen novels, more than a hundred short stories, eight plays and nine children's books.

 Legacy

 In an appraisal, French President Nicolas Sarkozy called her part of a "generation of cosmopolitan intellectuals who chose France as their new home after the war, helping the country to a literary renaissance".

-Her work questions human condition and what links the individual to the world.
-Her writing seeks to evoke the Orient, but she focuses more in denouncing the civil war that destroys Lebanon.
+Her work questions the human condition and what links the individual to the world.
+Her writing seeks to evoke the Orient, but she focuses more on denouncing the civil war that destroys Lebanon.
 She lived in France from 1946 until her death.
 Because of this diverse background, her work is truly multicultural.
 Her first book was written in English: On the Trails of my Fancy.
 She has commented about her work that it is an eternal quest for humanity.

 She died on 6 February 2011 in Paris at the age of 90.

 In 2012, a public library was named for her, in Paris.